Azure guidance for secure isolation

 Virtualization extensions in the Host CPU enable the Azure Hypervisor to enforce isolation between partitions.
 The following fundamental CPU capabilities provide the hardware building blocks for Hypervisor isolation:

-- Second-level address translation – the Hypervisor controls what memory resources a partition is allowed to access through the use of second-level page tables provided by the CPU’s memory management unit (MMU).
+- Second-level address translation – the Hypervisor controls what memory resources a partition is allowed to access by using second-level page tables provided by the CPU’s memory management unit (MMU).
 The CPU’s MMU uses second-level address translation under Hypervisor control to enforce protection on memory accesses performed by:

 - CPU when running under the context of a partition.